xqwen/heterogeneity/src/README.md

 unit_ID  null_probability  irreproducible_probability reproducible_probability
 ```

-Note that 1-reproducibile_probability is the correpsonding local fdr of the experimental unit for making a false reproducible discovery, which can be directly used in the formal FDR control procedure,
+Note that 1-reproducibile_probability is the correpsonding local fdr of the experimental unit for making a false reproducible discovery, which can be directly used in the formal FDR control procedure.